 Not just regular yogurts, Greek yogurt is a great option too.
-Most of the Greek yogurts are strained and hence low on lactose, liquid whey, and fat.
-Compared to regular yogurts, Greek yogurt is half in sugar and salt.
+Most Greek yogurts are strained and hence low on lactose, liquid whey, and fat.
+You can feed xylitol-free Greek Yogurt to your dog safely.
+As Greek Yogurt is thicker in texture, your dog may like its texture too!

 If you are wondering, Can Dogs Eat Greek yogurt?